sukhjit/llama.vim/README.md

 The plugin aims to be very simple and lightweight and at the same time to provide high-quality and performant local FIM completions, even on consumer-grade hardware.
 Read more on how this is achieved in the following links:

-- Initial implementation and techincal description: https://github.com/ggml-org/llama.cpp/pull/9787
+- Initial implementation and technical description: https://github.com/ggml-org/llama.cpp/pull/9787
 - Classic Vim support: https://github.com/ggml-org/llama.cpp/pull/9995

 ## Other IDEs